If you don’t trust Microsoft, you should probably stop reading. If you don’t trust Microsoft, you probably won’t trust OneDrive with your files.

-One of the rules of thumb for a comprehensive backup strategy is that you have important files backed up “off site”, meaning stored in some other physical location.
-That way, if your home suffers a catastrophe that destroys your computer and the backups you keep there, you’ll still have an additional copy of everything important elsewhere.
+One of the rules of thumb for a comprehensive backup strategy is that you have important files backed up “off-site”, meaning stored in some other physical location.
+That way, if your home suffers a catastrophe that destroys your computer and the backups you keep there, you’ll still have a copy of everything important elsewhere.

-It’s a perfect scenario for the cloud, and a perfect way to begin to use OneDrive.
+It’s a perfect scenario for the cloud, and a perfect way to use OneDrive.